b1nary0mega/sinny/HTB/GoodGames.md

 _Host Name:_ goodgames.htb  (added to /etc/hosts)

 ## To-Do
+### Input Validation
 [ ] Check for input validation at [signup](http://goodgames.htb/signup)
 - there are two different forms, one for registration (has 4 input fields) and one for logging in (has 2 input fields).
 - once logged in, there is another 2 input fields for changing account password

 [ ] Check for input validation at [coming-soon](http://goodgames.htb/coming-soon)
+- there is a single input field for email

+[ ] Check for input validation at [forgot-password](http://goodgames.htb/forgot-password)
 - there is a single input field for email

 ## Enumeration